kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein-container/-builder/extend.md

 `container` - The container object to import.

 `allowOverride` - Whether this module is allowed to override existing bindings.
     If it is not, overrides (even explicit) will throw an [Kodein.OverridingException](../../-kodein/-overriding-exception/index.md).

 ### Exceptions

-`Kodein.OverridingException` - If this kodein overrides an existing binding and is not allowed to OR [allowOverride](extend.md#com.github.salomonbrys.kodein.KodeinContainer.Builder$extend(com.github.salomonbrys.kodein.KodeinContainer, kotlin.Boolean)/allowOverride) is true while YOU dont have the permission to override.
+`Kodein.OverridingException` - If this kodein overrides an existing binding and is not allowed to
+    OR [allowOverride](extend.md#com.github.salomonbrys.kodein.KodeinContainer.Builder$extend(com.github.salomonbrys.kodein.KodeinContainer, kotlin.Boolean)/allowOverride) is true while YOU don't have the permission to override.